gjolund/deno-alpine/README.md

 # deno-alpine
 A simple alpine docker image with deno installed

-This image tracks the deno version and does not expose a latest tag.
+This image tracks the deno version.

 ## Usage